markangelo604/cappucina-midterm-project/README.md

-# THIS COMMAND IN YOUR PROJECT FOLDER TO USE .ENV AND MONGO DB
+# USE THIS COMMAND IN YOUR PROJECT FOLDER TO USE .ENV AND MONGO DB
 *composer require mongodb/mongodb vlucas/phpdotenv*

 # Team Cappucina's Midterm Project - Carpooling App